LoyolaChicagoCS/gradhandbook/source/regulations.rst

 --------------------------------

 A full-time student will usually carry three courses per semester.
 Course loads for part-time students are worked out on an individual basis.

+..
+FIX ??
+    All
-All students funded by the Department or the Graduate School are considered full time and should be enrolled in 3 courses (this includes part-time graduate assistants who are expected to be full-time students unless agreed upon with the GPD).
+    students funded by the Department or the Graduate School are considered full time and should be enrolled in 3 courses (this includes part-time graduate assistants who are expected to be full-time students unless agreed upon with the GPD).

 We do not encourage students to take more than 3 courses a term, and you should contact the Graduate Program Director if you need to take more than 3 courses in a term for any reason.
 It is explicitly prohibited to enroll in more than 3 courses to hold a space in a course.
 Many of our courses fill up quickly, so you should only register for a course that you truly plan to complete.
+No one is allowed to take more than 12 credit hours in Fall or Spring.

 We encourage you to consider taking summer or online courses if you need to complete your degree more quickly.